Catserver-c/DevSetup/README.md

 ## English / English

 This program downloads installers for programming languages, IDEs, and code editors from official websites via direct links.

+Use the compiled version (.exe) if you don't have Python interpreter installed on your computer.

 Future plans include:
 - Expanding the list of available software